andydevs/blog/_drafts/experiments-with-css-grid.md

 ![Mobile Snippets Header](/assets/images/experiments-with-css-grid/mobile-snippets-header.jpg)

-Now for the read button to fill the entire width of the button group.
+Now to make the read button fill the entire width of the button group.

-I thought of using a CSS Grid, and tt would work.
-It would work pretty well.
+I could use `flexbox` with `flex-direction: row-reverse` and set `flex: 1` on the button to -

-I'll admit, though, that flex would work better for this use case.
+Actually, `flexbox` would work better for this use case.
 I thought of this section as something that could have one or more buttons or even small input forms that are evenly spaced, and flex automatically scales and positions those buttons accordingly.
 With CSS Grid, I would have to change the layout to accomodate the new elements.